YasserHossam/Github-client/README.md

 # Github-client
-The read me covers the essential information when dealing with the repo
+A simple github client that displays JakeWharton's public repositories, The read me covers the essential information when dealing with the repo

 # 1-Requirements
 - Android Studio V 3.0+